Share this Story

-(Penalty - Official: Safe-boat conduct Penalty, 5 Minutes immediate, stop fishing)
+(Penalty - Official: Safe-boat conduct Penalty, 3 Minutes immediate, stop fishing)

 (Penalty – Official: Kill-switch connection, 5 Minutes immediate, stop fishing)

 t.
 FLAGRANT VIOLATION: A flagrant violation for any act that reflects unfavorably upon the positive efforts of MLF, MLF sponsors, spectators, fisheries conservation, and clean waters will not be tolerated.

-(Flagrant Sportsmanship Violation, Penalty determined by COMMISSIONER)
+(Flagrant Sportsmanship Violation, Penalty determined by MLF Commissioner)

 (Penalty – Boat Official: Self-inflicted Mechanical Failure, No time out for repair)